Andy-J-marshall/Nasa-App/README.md

 * [Docker](https://www.docker.com/)
 * If on macOS then install make e.g. `brew install make`
 ## Setting up the environment
-Update the .env file with a valid API_KEY for the NASA public APIs.
+Create/update the .env file with a valid API_KEY for the NASA public APIs.
 An API key can be generated [here](https://api.nasa.gov/index.html#signUp).

 If on macOS, run:
 * `npm i`